Mx. Brighton Brooks

 • Offering body/brain based individual and group therapies using trauma-responsive movement & expressive arts

-• Experience with teens/adults/elders on anxiety, depression, neurodivergence, recent psychosis, dissociation, & trauma
+• Experience with teens/adults/elders on anxiety, depression, neurodivergence, dissociation, & trauma

 • Virtual appointments available in Alaska & Minnesota